Xu-Shihao/financial_report_QA/README.md

 streamlit run app.py
 ```

-## Dataset
+## Experiment

 The pdfs was downloaded from the web and stored in the ./docs folder.

 The automatic QA dataset generation code is QA_dataset_generation.ipynb, and the qa pairs are stored in the QA_dataset_v2.json (simple) and QA_dataset_v3.json (hard).

-## Experiment

-The experiment scripts are shown in the Jupyter notebooks.
+The experiment scripts are inside the Jupyter notebooks.

 ## Contact
 xushihao6715@gmail.com